 Follow these easy instructions to create sweet salted caramel sauce at home.
 This salted caramel recipe requires only 4 easy ingredients.
-It’s perfect for cakes, cupcakes, cookies, pound cake, ice cream, cheesecake, scones, apple pie, and more!
+It’s perfect for cakes, cupcakes, cookies, pound cake, ice cream, cheesecake, scones, salted caramel apple pie, and more!

 What once intimidated me became the subject of my 2nd cookbook: Sally’s Candy Addiction.
 As it turns out, homemade candy isn’t all that difficult.
 And salted caramel is one of the easiest recipes.
 This truly the best salted caramel I’ve ever had and there’s only 4 ingredients required: sugar, butter, heavy cream, and salt.

 This salted caramel is a reader favorite recipe, marking its spot in the top 10 most popular recipes on my website.
 It’s sweet, sticky, buttery, and tastes phenomenal on anything it touches.
 (Though you really only need a spoon to enjoy.)
 Trust me, after trying this 1 time, you’ll be hooked like the rest of us!

 How to Make Salted Caramel

 Use the written out instructions below, but here’s the basic process: The first step is to melt sugar, which is called caramelization.
 This requires 1 small pot and a wooden spoon or heatproof spatula.
 Stir until melted.
-Stir in butter, let the mixture cook, then stir in heavy cream and let it boil for 1 minute.
+Stir in butter, then stir in heavy cream and let it boil for 1 minute.
 Finally, add the salt.
 That’s it, the caramel is done.

 Remember to use caution when cooking over the stove as the hot liquid, butter, and cream may splatter.
 If needed, kitchen gloves come in handy.

 No Candy Thermometer Salted Caramel

 Unlike most caramel recipes, this salted caramel doesn’t require a candy thermometer.
 Instead, I encourage you to follow the recipe and use your eyes to determine when to add the next ingredient.
-The caramel only requires 10 short minutes, then will thicken as it cools.
+The caramel thickens as it cools.

 What to Eat with Salted Caramel?